Assistant Professor of Sociology

 MPA Princeton University; PhD University of Wisconsin-Madison

-Harris is the founder of the ASA’s fast-growing Global Health and Development interest group.
-He has served as a consultant to the United Nations Development Programme and the World Bank, most recently as Specialist on the Political Economy of Healthcare Reform for the Japan-World Bank Project on Universal Coverage.
-He has a background in international development and has worked for Grameen Foundation and with a couple different NGOs in Thailand.
+Harris has served as a consultant to the United Nations Development Programme and the World Bank, most recently as Specialist on the Political Economy of Healthcare Reform for the Japan-World Bank Project on Universal Coverage.
 He is a past recipient of a Fulbright-Hays Doctoral Dissertation Award and the Henry Luce Scholarship and holds a Master’s in Public Affairs from Princeton’s Woodrow Wilson School of Public and International Affairs.
 He received his doctorate in Sociology from the University of Wisconsin-Madison and served as Lecturer at the University of Chicago’s School of Public Policy Studies before joining the faculty at BU.
-At BU, he teaches courses on globalization, global health, statebuilding and development, and medical sociology.
+In 2017, Harris received the Gitner Award for Distinguished Teaching and a Fulbright Scholarship for a project that explores the diffusion of Thailand’s model public health policies abroad.
+He serves as Associate Editor at Social Science and Medicine.